aws-samples/ml-edge-getting-started/samples/onnx_accelerator_sample2/source/backend/README.md

 - ```DashboardOutput```	: URL of the Cloudwatch dashboard providing visualization of anomalies and raw data
 - ```InputImagesS3BucketName``` : The S3 bucket containing the input images from devices, used for inference
 - ```DeploymentPackageS3BucketName``` : The S3 bucket containing the deployment artifacts for edge devices (onnx exported model + job json file)
-- ```DomainIdSagemaker``` : The sagemaker domain ID
+- ```DomainIdSagemaker``` : The SageMaker domain ID

 > **Note**
-> Sagemaker Studio will be provisioned using the default VPC, thus it needs to exist.
+> SageMaker Studio will be provisioned using the default VPC, thus it needs to exist.
 If you want to use a different VPC, udpate ```default_vpc_id = ec2.Vpc.from_lookup(self, "DefaultVPC", is_default=True)``` in [main_stack.py](./onnxacceleratorsampleone/main_stack.py)

 ## Notebook

 Once your application is correctly deployed, you can deploy the ML model.

-1. In the AWS console, go to Amazon Sagemaker and select Studio.
+1. In the AWS console, go to Amazon SageMaker and select Studio.
 2. In the Get Started right panel, select the ```datascientist-team-a``` and click Open Studio.
 3. On the left menu bar, select Git and Clone a Repository
 4. In the drop-down enter https://github.com/aws-samples/ml-edge-getting-started.git
 5. Select the explorer view, select ```ml-edge-getting-started/samples/onnx_accelerator_mobile/notebooks``` and open the notebook ```image_classification.ipynb```
-8. Execute the cells in the notebook to train the model, and register it in the Amazon Sagemaker Model registry.
-The model artifacts will also be stored in the sagemaker default Amazon Simple Storage Service (S3) bucket.
+8. Execute the cells in the notebook to train the model, and register it in the Amazon SageMaker Model registry.
+The model artifacts will also be stored in the SageMaker default Amazon Simple Storage Service (S3) bucket.
 9. On the left menu bar, select ```Home``` -> ```Models``` -> ```Model registry```
 10. Double click the ```modelPackageImageClassification``` model group name
 11. Select the model version you just created, double click on it and update its status in the top right corner from ```PendingManualApproval``` to ```Approved```

 ## Model export and deployment

-Approving the model version in the Amazon Sagemaker Model registry triggers a codebuild step.
+Approving the model version in the Amazon SageMaker Model registry triggers a codebuild step.
 The Eventbridge rule sends an event to Codebuild with information about the model you just approved.
 A new build step is then triggered, pulling the model artifact and exporting it to the ONNX format.
 This step is performed in [build_deployment_package.py](./onnxacceleratormobilebackend/codebuild/build_deployment_package.py).
 The script then runs an inference session using the ONNX Runtime to compare results of the onnx model with the PyTorch one.
 The exported model is saved in the deployment package S3 bucket.

 Because the model is loaded and run on device, the model must fit on the device disk and be able to be loaded into the device’s memory.